nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/README.md

 #<a name="transectmeasure-example"></a>TransectMeasure example

-The annotation schema has been applied using the TransectMeasure software from www.seagis.com.au and the  <a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/TransectMeasure_Schema_AttributeFile_160705.txt"> Detailed assement attribute text file</a> or the <a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/TransectMeasure_Schema_AttributeFile_BROAD%20ONLY_1600909.txt"> Rapid assement attribute text file</a> for uploading the schema to TransectMeasure is provided in this repository.
+The annotation schema has been applied using the TransectMeasure software from www.seagis.com.au and the  <a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/TransectMeasure_Schema_AttributeFile_160705.txt"> Detailed assessment attribute text file</a> or the <a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/TransectMeasure_Schema_AttributeFile_BROAD%20ONLY_1600909.txt"> Rapid assessment attribute text file</a> for uploading the schema to TransectMeasure is provided in this repository.